-There are separate FPU register models in Release 1 of the Architecture:
+There are separate FPU register models:

-- MIPS32 defines 32 32-bit registers, with D-format values stored in even-odd pairs of registers. - MIPS64 defines 32 64-bit registers, with all formats supported in a register.
+- 32 32-bit registers, with D-format values stored in even-odd pairs of registers. - 32 64-bit registers, with all formats supported in a register.

-To support MIPS32 programs, MIPS64 processors also provide the MIPS32 register model, which is available as a mode selection through the FR Bit of the CP0 Status Register.
+The register models are made available as a mode selection through the FR Bit of the CP0 Status Register.